viragumathe5/the_spiritualist/source/introduction.rst

 **How to use**

-Various tools are avilable to explore on here `The Spiritualist <https://data.nls.uk/tools/>`_ Work on RAG is currently in progress and will be updated here soon.
+Various tools are avilable to explore on `The Spiritualist <https://data.nls.uk/tools/>`_ Work on RAG is currently in progress and will be updated here soon.